 - The Parthenon Sculptures – Removed from the Acropolis in Athens in the early 19th century, the originals are still on display in the British Museum

-A lot of kids are fascinated by Egyptian history, which is also very high up on our list.
+Many kids are fascinated by Egyptian history, which is also very high up on our list.
 The exhibition of mummies, coffins and funeral masks is indeed amazing as you would expect given Britain’s leading role in Egyptian archaeology back in the days.
-This section will probably keep kids occupied for a good 20-30 min, but be aware that this particular exhibition hall fills up really quickly.
+This section will probably keep kids occupied for a good 20-30 min, but be aware that this particular exhibition hall fills up quickly.

 Great for older kids, but not necessarily for toddlers

-For older children interested in history on the other hand, the British Museum is a really inspiring place.
+For older children interested in history on the other hand, the British Museum is an inspiring place.
 Museum artefacts become a lot more interesting when you know the story behind them, so consider getting audio guides.

 The Lewis Chessmen

 The Lewis Chessmen made of walrus ivory are some of the biggest masterpieces of the British Museum.
-Actually, the 78 chessmen found on the Isle of Lewis in 1831 represent the biggest chess-set discovered from the medieval period anywhere.
+The 78 chessmen found on the Isle of Lewis in 1831 represent the biggest chess-set discovered from the medieval period anywhere.
 These iconic chessmen each have unique expressions showing power, gender, beauty and fear.
 It’s almost like they come alive.
-The 800-year-old objects were made in Norway with ornamentation similar to what you can find in the carvings of Norwegian stave churches and Viking ships.
+The 800-year-old objects made in Norway with ornamentation are similar to what you can find in the carvings of Norwegian stave churches and Viking ships.

 Summarising the British Museum with kids

-The Lewis chessmen and the Mummies Exhibition are examples of areas of the museum what worked well for us.
-You’ll find plenty of other fascinating sections in the British Museum, like the Rosetta Stone, the Aztec serpent, Samurai armour, the Sutton Hoo hoard and the Parthenon sculptures.
-In our experience, tailoring museum-visits to our kids’ interests and getting them excited about subjects beforehand makes a big difference.
+The Lewis chessmen and the Mummies Exhibition are examples of areas of the museum that worked well for us.
+Of course, you’ll find plenty of other fascinating sections in the British Museum, like the Rosetta Stone, the Aztec serpent, Samurai armour, the Sutton Hoo hoard and the Parthenon sculptures.
+In our experience, tailoring museum visits to our kids’ interests and getting them excited about subjects beforehand makes a big difference.

 The good thing about the British Museum is that admission is completely free.
 So you don’t need to feel guilty by calling it a day early letting the kids run around in the nearest park instead.